 Using emergency powers for tariffs or immigration enforcement led to supposed fears of unchecked authority.
 However, no evidence from 2025 shows Trump terminating the Constitution or establishing a permanent dictatorship, as some pre-election warnings suggested.

-The hypocrisy in left-wing accusations against Trump stems from a partisan double standard: critics decry his actions as authoritarian while overlooking or even defending similar behaviors from Democratic leaders who are just as willing to support executive overreach when their party holds power, such as bypassing Congress on military threats, revealing a partisan speciousness — if not outright phoniness — where abuses are tolerated if aligned with one’s side.
+The hypocrisy of left-wing accusations against Trump stems from a partisan double standard: critics decry his actions as authoritarian while overlooking or even defending similar behaviors from Democratic leaders who are just as willing to support executive overreach when their party holds power, such as bypassing Congress on military threats, revealing a partisan speciousness — if not outright phoniness — where abuses are tolerated if aligned with one’s side.

 “Fascist” © Jose Luis Magana, AP